Poc275/poc275/README.md

 # Hi there, my name is Peter O'Connor 👋
-I'm a Software Engineer at Rolls-Royce working in Derby, UK.
+I'm a Software Engineer at Rolls-Royce Digital working in Derby, UK.

 // TODO - Add an interesting, witty bio...😄